 If you feel that you cannot speak to your manager, talk to another manager or discuss your concern with an executive director.

 If you do not feel that you can raise your concern with anyone up to and including executive director or you feel the response is inadequate, you can escalate your concern to the CEO.
-If you are unable to do this or have an inadequate response then you should discuss your concern with the chair of the board.
+If you are unable to do this or have an inadequate response then you should discuss your concern with the chair of the board or the chair of the audit and risk assurance committee.

 Anonymous whistleblowing process